• There are no suggestions because the search field is empty.

 Some families want a broad-based international population at the school they choose.
 Others want to make sure their son will have domestic classmates to spend time with, as well as international ones.

 At Fessenden, we think the right mix is a healthy balance between international and domestic students, and diversity among both populations.
 Diversity enriches the academic experience and helps prepare the boys for the global world they will encounter as adults.
-That’s why we work diligently every year to attract the best students from all over the U.S. and the world.
+That’s why we work diligently every year to attract the best students from all over the U.S. and the world to our New England Boarding school.

 6. What does the school provide for weekend activities and trips?